 With a Master’s Degree from Hebrew University, Angham comes with a wealth of experience in facilitation, counseling, and education.
 From a young age, she has been participating in programs that seek to bridge the divide between different groups.
 With this being her third year at K4P, she looks forward to continue being an advocate for hope and change in our movement.

 Reuven joined Kids4Peace in March 2019 as Guest Relations coordinator.
 Originally from the US, Reuven has been living in Jerusalem since 2016.
 He has a BS in Media, Culture, and Communication from New York University.

 Basheer joined Kids4Peace as the Finance officer in April 2017 as an expert in NGO financial management with vast experience in organizational growth and administration.
 As a certified public accountant with an MBA, Basheer has served as CFO for several local and international businesses.
 His deep belief in working toward peaceful coexistence has led him to dedicate his efforts to the field, working not only with Kids4Peace but also with our partner Hand-in-Hand.
 Basheer grew up in the Galilee and lives in Jerusalem with his family.

-Ismat Othman is the coordinator for the South chapter of Pathways to Peace (6th and 7th grades).
-He has been with Kids4Peace for three years.
+Ismat Uthman is the Director of K4P’s Social Action initiatives.
+He has been with Kids4Peace for four years.
 Ismat is from Jerusalem, and when he is not working with Kids4Peace, does carpentry and furniture design.
-He believes in the holy work Kids4Peace is involved in, and hopes create a chance for the next generation to live in peace, inshallah.
+He believes in the holy work Kids4Peace is involved in, and hopes to create a chance for the next generation to live in peace, inshallah.

 Board of Directors